 Guidance for Harvard affiliates traveling to Zika-affected regions

-The Centers for Disease Control and Prevention (CDC) has issued level 2 travel alerts (practice enhanced precautions) for the Americas, the Caribbean, Asia, Oceania,the Pacific Islands, and Cape Verde due to the transmission of the Zika virus infection.
-This remains a very fluid situation, and the virus is likely to spread to other countries.
+The Centers for Disease Control and Prevention (CDC) issued level 2 travel alerts (practice enhanced precautions) over the past two years for parts of Africa, the Americas, the Caribbean, Asia, Oceania, and the Pacific Islands due to the transmission of the Zika virus infection.
+Zika remains a risk, and the virus is likely to spread to other countries.
 We'll continue to monitor the outbreak and update our guidance in coordination with Harvard University Health Services, our affiliated hospitals, the CDC, and other medical agencies.

 Symptoms and How Zika is Spread